 The Humanities Welcome is an annual event held at the beginning of the academic year that invites faculty, staff and students to come together to showcase the Humanities at UCLA.
-At the event, we introduce the UCLA campus to the benefits of coursework and degrees in the Humanities.
-The program includes an introduction from the Dean of Humanities, a faculty member discussing their research, alumni speakers.
+At this event we will introduce the UCLA campus to the benefits of coursework and degrees in the Humanities.
+The program includes an introduction from the Dean of Humanities, a faculty member discussing their research, a student and alumni speaker.
 There is a reception to follow with representatives from on-campus Humanities clubs and opportunities to mingle with faculty, staff and students.

 David Schaberg (BA, Stanford, 1986; PhD, Harvard, 1996) is Dean of Humanities and Professor in Asian Languages & Cultures at UCLA.
 Past chair of Asian Languages & Cultures and Co-Director of the Center for Chinese Studies, Schaberg has published articles on early Chinese literature, historiography, and philosophy as well as Greek/Chinese comparative issues.
 He is author of A Patterned Past: Form and Thought in Early Chinese Historiography, which was awarded the 2003 Levenson Prize for Books in Chinese Studies (Pre-1900 Category).
-His translation of the Zuo Tradition (with Stephen Durrant and Wai-yee Li) will appear in 2016.
 His most recent work addresses the history of oratory and ritual speech genres in early China.